michaliskambi/ntfs-cp-recursive/README.md

 ## Purpose

+This is a tool to recursively copy a directory from an NTFS partition.
+"Recursively" means it is copied with contents (including files and subdirectories, up to a specified depth).

-`ntfs-3g` contains tools that allow to investigate/clopy files from an NTFS partition without mounting it.
+This tool uses `ntfsls` and `ntfscat` utilities from `ntfs-3g`.
+The underlying `ntfs-3g` tools allow to work on an NTFS partition without mounting it.
 They are particularly useful when you cannot mount the partition, because the hard disk is badly damaged.
-Even in such case, the `ntfs-3g` can extract at least *some* files.
+In such case, the `ntfs-3g` tools allow to extract at least *some* files from the partition.

-This repository contains a tool to copy directory recursively.
-It builds on top of `ntfsls` and ntfscat` utilities from `ntfs-3g`.

 ## Usage